Bachelor's degree conferred before the program starts.

 2 letters of recommendation from academic or professional references (must be from sources other than 40 hours)

 ACT: Contact Student Services Score Report (319-337-1270) to order your score report in addition to requesting your scores be sent to University of Washington, Seattle.
-The cost is $12 for your score report plus $21 archive fee.
+The cost is $13 if you tested after 9/1/16, $38 if you tested before 9/1/16.
 Be sure to specify that your scores are sent to the UW.
-ACT scores prior to 1995 cannot be used to meet the basic skills requirement.

 SAT: Call 866-756-7346 and ask that your scores be sent to University of Washington, Seattle, school code #4854.
 The cost is $12 for your score report plus $31 archive fee.